 A heavily-edited version of an old manuscript is an example of palimpsest.

-- A manuscript, typically of papyrus or parchment, that has been written on more than once, with the earlier writing incompletely erased and often legible.
+- A manuscript, typically of papyrus or parchment, that has been written on more than once, with the earlier writing incompletely scraped off or erased and often legible.

 - An object or area that has extensive evidence of or layers showing activity or use: “My skin had become a palimpsest of fleeting sensations, and each layer bore the imprint of who I was” ( Paul Auster )

 Origin of palimpsestLatin palimpsēstum from Greek palimpsēston neuter of palimpsēstos scraped again palin again ; see kwel-1 in Indo-European roots. psēn to scrape

 - A manuscript or document that has been erased or scraped clean, for reuse of the paper, parchment, vellum, or other medium on which it was written.
 Many historical texts have been recovered using ultraviolet light and other technologies to read the erased writing.